 She then measures the $z$-spin of the particle.
 At $t_4$, she has just observed the outcome of the experiment.
 If the particle were in a $z$-spin eigenstate, Alice and the measuring device would simply record that outcome.
 But, since the particle is in a superposition of $z$-spins, Alice and her device evolve into a superposition of different recorded outcomes.
 The state of Alice ($A$), her particle ($a$), the measuring device ($D$), and the rest of the universe evolve as below.
 Here $R$ indicates the ready state and $\uparrow$/$\downarrow$ denote the possible outcomes.

 \end{description}

-It is natural to think that something has gone wrong.
-When we do quantum experiments like $z$-spin measurements we see a single outcome, `up' or `down,' and thus cannot be in a superposition.
-So, we need to modify the theory to ensure that only a single outcome actually occurs.
+In $\ket{\Psi_{\textsc{Once}}(t_4)}$ both Alice and the detector have entered superpositions of recording up and down as the result of the measurement.
+In practice, just one outcome is observed.
+One could modify the theory to ensure that only a single outcome actually occurs.
 This is the strategy taken by Bohmian mechanics, GRW theory, and other venerable responses to the measurement problem.
-However, this reasoning is too quick.
-It is not so clear that the fact that we see definite outcomes is incompatible with the evolution of the quantum state in \eqref{once}.
+However, such a modification may be unnecessary.
 According to the many-worlds interpretation, $\ket{\Psi_{\textsc{Once}}(t_4)}$ is a state where there are two (or more) copies of Alice, each of which has just observed the readout of a $z$-spin measurement.
 There's a version of Alice who saw up and a version who saw down, but no version that saw both up and down.